Best Way to Move Mulch with a Wheelbarrow: Push It or Tow It?

 It unlocks it.

-A wheelbarrow is still excellent for balance, control, dumping, tight access, and final placement.
+A wheelbarrow is still excellent for:

 The W.I.T.C.H.™ simply adds powered towing over distance, so the wheelbarrow does not have to be pushed the whole way.